Read on for my recipe for potato scones

 A scone is a scone no matter the shape or if it happens to be flat as these are!

-Traditionally potato scones were made using leftover potatoes but they are so good they are well worth boiling up a pan of potatoes for and once made you can always freeze them and whip them out when real Scottish sustenance is required, often on a Sunday morning.
+Traditionally potato scones were made using leftover potatoes.
+However they are so good they are well worth boiling up a pan of potatoes for.
+Once made you can always freeze them and whip them out when real Scottish sustenance is required, often on a Sunday morning.

-You can serve potato scones hot or cold but to me they are always best served hot and can be served with butter and sometimes like pancakes with sugar, syrup, honey or jam.
-For me they are best served up plain alongside bacon, eggs and grilled tomatoes, perfect!
+You can serve potato scones hot or cold.
+To me they are always best served hot and can be served with butter and sometimes like pancakes with sugar, syrup, honey or jam.
+I like them served up plain alongside bacon, eggs and grilled tomatoes, perfect!

 Don’t use leftover mashed potatoes

-Now you can’t use leftover mashed potatoes for this as they will already have had milk and butter added and will be too soft to form a dough, you want to use just boiled potatoes for this recipe.
+Now you can’t use leftover mashed potatoes for this as they will already have had milk and butter added.
+This would be too soft to form a dough.
+You want to use just boiled potatoes for this recipe.
 If they are leftovers warm them up a little so they are easier to work with.

 Then it is just a case of mashing the potatoes and adding your butter and salt and then adding in the flour until you have a workable dough.